BahareCA/qdacity-editor-ux-case-study/README.md

 ## Context

 **Qualitative Data Analysis (QDA)** is how researchers make sense of unstructured material such as interviews and transcripts: they *code* it, tagging passages with concepts to surface themes and build theory.
-[QDAcity](https://qdacity.com) is a cloud platform that supports this, and its **coding editor** is where researchers spend most of their time — so the editor's usability directly shapes how productive a research project can be.
+[QDAcity](https://qdacity.com) is a cloud platform that supports this, and its **coding editor** is where researchers spend most of their time, so the editor's usability directly shapes how productive a research project can be.

 The platform's core users are **non-technical academics**.
 As QDAcity grew, the editor accumulated friction that hurt exactly those users.
 My thesis set out to find where that friction actually lived, fix the parts that mattered most, and prove the fixes worked against measurable criteria.